 Botched Operation – Like the original, the game tests the player’s fine motor skills and hand-eye coordination by having them carefully remove “ailments” from a patient on the operating table.
 With this modified version, though, it gets more complicated as you’ll have to perform side challenges (think physical stunts) while performing the operation.

-- A TWIST ON CLASSIC OPERATION GAME: Do you remember playing the Operation game when you were a kid?...
+- ADULT TWIST ON CLASSIC OPERATION GAME: Do you remember playing the Operation game when you were a...